Actress Felicity Huffman Sentenced To 14 Days In College Admissions Scandal

 Before the sentence was handed down, prosecutors dismissed Huffman's previous expressions of parental anxiety and concern, saying, "Welcome to parenthood."
 They pointed to other systematic education fraud cases in which defendants were sentenced to prison time.

-For her part, Huffman apologized to her daughters and husband and others who have been affected by her actions, her voice shaking as she spoke in the Boston courtroom.
+Huffman apologized to her daughters and husband and others who have been affected by her actions, her voice shaking as she spoke in the Boston courtroom.

 "I have done more damage than I could have ever imagined," she said prior to sentencing.
 "I take full responsibility of my actions and making amends with my crime. ...
 I will deserve whatever punishment you give me."